0xTchomo/DDoS-ML-Detector/README.md

 - Dataset is simulated and may not fully represent real network conditions
 - No cost-sensitive or probabilistic calibration applied

+✅ Why this project matters
+This project demonstrates:
+a structured ML workflow
+awareness of real-world security constraints careful evaluation beyond raw accuracy the ability to reason about model trade-offs in intrusion detection

 ---

 ## 🔮 Possible Improvements